-WHEN in a barb'rous age, with blood defil'd, The human savage roam'd the gloomy wild; When sullen Ignorance her flag display'd, And Rapine and Revenge her voice obey'd: Sent from the shores of light the Muses came, The dark and solitary race to tame.
-'Twas theirs the lawless passions to control.
-And melt in tender sympathy the soul: The heart from vice and error to reclaim.
+WHEN, in a barbarous age, with blood defil'd,

+The human savage roam'd the gloomy wild:

+When sullen Ignorance her flag display'd,

+And Rapine and Revenge her voice obey'd;

+Sent from the shores of light the Muses came,

+The dark and solitary race to tame.

+Twas their's the lawless passions to control,

+And melt in tender sympathy the soul:

+The heart from vice and error to reclaim,

 And breathe in human breasts celestial flame.
-The kindling spirits caught th' empyreal ray, And glow'd congenial with the swelling lay.
-Rous'd from the chaos of primeval night, At once fair Truth and Reason sprung to light .-When great Mæonides, in rapid song, The thund'ring tide of battle rolls along,

-Each ravish'd bosom feels the high alarms.
-And all the burning pulses beat to arms.
-From earth upborne, on Pegasean wings, Far thro'the boundless realms of thought he springs, While distant poets, trembling as they view His sunward flight, the dazzling track pursue.
-But when his strings, with mournful magic, tell What dire distress Laertes' son befel, The strains, meand'ring thro' the maze of woe, Bid sacred sympathy the heart o'erflow.
-Thus, in old time, the Muses' heavenly breath With vital force dissolv'd the chains of death; Each bard in epic lays began to sing, Taught by the master of the vocal string .-'Tis mine, alas! thro' dang'rous scenes to stray, Far from the light of his unerring ray!
+The kindling spirit caught th' empyreal ray, And glow'd congenial with the swelling lay, Rous'd from the chaos of primeval night, At once fair Truth and Reason sprung to light .-When great Mæonides, in rapid song, The thundering tide of battle rolls along, Each ravish'd bosom feels the high alarms, And all the burning pulses beat to arms.
+From earth upborne on Pegasean wings, Far thro' the boundless realms of thought he springs: While distant poets, trembling as they view His sunward flight, the dazzling track pursue.
+But when his strings with mournful magic, tell What dire distress Laertes' son befel.
+The strains, meandring thro' the maze of woe, Bid sacred sympathy the heart o'erflow.
+Thus, in old time, the Muses' heavenly breath With vital force dissolv'd the chains of death: Each bard in epic lays began to sing.
+Taught by the master of the vocal string .-30

+'Tis mine, alas! thro' dangerous scenes to stray, Far from the light of his unerring ray!
 While, all unus'd the wayward path to tread, Darkling I wander with prophetic dread.
-To me in vain the bold Mæonian lyre Awakes the numbers, fraught with living fire!
-Full oft, indeed, that mournful harp of yore Went the sad wand'rer lost upon the shore; But o'er that scene th' impatient numbers ran, Subservient only to a nobler plan.
+To me in vain the bold Mæonian lyre Awakes the numbers, fraught with living fire !-Full oft indeed, that mournful harp of yore Wept the sad wanderer lost upon the shore; But o'er that scene th' impatient numbers ran, Subservient only to a nobler plan.
+'Tis mine, th' unravel'd prospect to display, And chain th' events in regular array.
+'Tho' hard the task, to sing in varied strains, While all unchang'd the tragic theme remains!
+Thrice happy! might the secret powers of art Unlock the latent windings of the heart !
+Might the sad numbers draw compassion's tear For kindred-miseries, oft beheld too near: For kindred-wretches, oft in ruin cast, On Albion's strand, beneath the wint'ry blast;

-Subservent only to a nobter plan.

-'Tis mine, th' unraveld prospect to display,

-And chain th' events in regular array.

-Tho' hard the task to sing in varied strains,

-While all unchang'd the tragic theme remains!

-Thrice happy! might the secret pow'rs of art.

-Unlock the latent windings of the heart!

-Might the sad numbers draw Compassion's tear For kindred miseries, oft beheld too near; For kindred-wretches, oft in ruin cast On Albion's strand, beneath the wintry blast; For all the pangs of complicated woe, Her bravest sons, her faithful sailors know !
-So pity, gushing o'er each British breast, Might sympathise with Britain's sons distrest: For this, my theme thro' mazes I pursue.
+For all the pangs, the complicated woe,

+Her bravest sons, her faithful sailors know

+So pity, gushing o'er each British breast,

+Might sympathize with Britain's sons distrest:

+For this, my theme thro' mazes I pursue,

 Which nor Mæonides nor Maro knew.

-Awhile the mast, in ruins dragg'd behind, Balanc'd th' impression of the helm and wind : The wounded serpent, agoniz'd with pain, Thus trails his mangled volume on the plain.
-But now the wreck dissever'd from the rear, The long reluctant prow began to veer: And while around before the wind it falls.
-Square all the yards ! th' attentive master calls-You timoneers, her motion still attend!
-For on your steerage all our lives depend.
-So, steddy +! meet her, watch the blast behind, And steer her right before the seas and wind!
-Starboard again! the watchful pilot cries: Starboard, th' obedient timoneer replies.
+Awhile the mast, in ruins drag'd behind,

+Balanc'd the impression of the helm and wind:

+The wounded serpent, agoniz'd with pain,

+Thus trails his mangled volume on the plain.

+But now the wreck dissever'd from the rear,

+The long reluctant prow began to veer;

+And while around before the wind it falls,

+Square all the yards! the attentive master calls-

+You timoneers her motion still attend!

+65 For on your steerage all our lives depend.

+So, steddy! meet her, watch the blast behind, And steer her right before the seas and wind!

-To square the yards, in this place, is meant to arrange them directly athwart the ship's length.
+Ver.
+64. To square the yards, in this place, is meant to arrange them directly athwart the ship's length.